 - Menai Owen-Jones - Chief Executive Officer

-Menai has been CEO of the charity for seven years and originally joined the organisation in 2009.
-She is a qualified director, with fifteen years' experience in the charity sector and is a Trustee of the social sector leaders' network ACEVO.
+Menai has been CEO of the charity for nine years and originally joined the organisation in 2009.
+She is a qualified director, with twenty years' experience in the voluntary sector and is a Trustee of the social sector leaders' network ACEVO.
 Menai was made a Fellow of The RSA in 2019 for her contribution to social change.
 She is passionate about making a difference to help pituitary patients and their families.
 She greatly enjoys working for The Foundation and leading a dedicated team of staff and volunteers.

 Patient & Family Services